The results of the latest DCAS testing cycle were released Thursday by the state Department of Education.

 “While we didn’t see the same gains in mathematics, we were able to sustain the advanced score increases that we had, again from 2011,” Touchette said.

-Page 2 of 2 - While the testing results showed at least two-thirds of students were proficient in math and reading, the results for students tested for science and social studies skills were not as encouraging.
+While the testing results showed at least two-thirds of students were proficient in math and reading, the results for students tested for science and social studies skills were not as encouraging.

 Only fourth- and seventh-graders were tested to determine skills in social studies, with 69 percent of fourth-graders showing proficiency; 60 percent of seventh-graders were considered skilled in that area.